Kenryo/fend/projects/evaluate-news-nlp/README.md

 If you see status code 100 (msg: "Operation denied") in the result on the page while testing, check if you set the key correctly.

+You should be able to find your license key [here](https://www.meaningcloud.com/developer/account/subscriptions) (You need to sign up).

 ## Unit Testing